automation-tasks-rs/cargo-auto/README.md

 ![cargo_auto_new](images/cargo_auto_new.png "cargo_auto_new")

-Try to run a task:
+Now try to run a task:

 ```bash
 cargo auto build